Technical Specification Task Force (TSTF) Travelers

 Using the TSTF Traveler process to change the Standard Technical Specifications improves the efficiency of the licensing process by allowing the staff to review and approve a proposed change that will be used and referenced in preparation of License Amendment Requests(LARs) by multiple licensees.
 An approved TSTF Traveler traveler provides the model technical and regulatory bases for a LAR.

 NRC Approved TSTF Travelers

-For more information regarding TSTF Travelers that have been approved, but did not utilize the CLIIP process, please contact an ITSB member from the Leads and Alternates.
+For more information regarding TSTF Travelers that have been approved, but did not utilize the CLIIP process, please contact an STSB member from the Leads and Alternates.